hestiacp/hestiacp/docs/docs/contributing/documentation.md

-# Contributing to Hestia’s documentation
+# Contributing to DevIT’s documentation

 The documentation is built using [VitePress](https://vitepress.vuejs.org).
 There are a couple of requirements to contribute to it.